 Listing Dojo and Cashcowpro are among the best Amazon A/B testing tools to help sellers run split tests of their brand’s listings on Amazon.
 For eligible sellers, there’s also Amazon’s own split testing feature, Manage Your Experiments.

 Traditional split tests direct a portion of your Amazon traffic to one test variation and another portion to a different variation.
 After the test, you compare how shoppers behaved with each variation.
 For instance, on average, did one set of visitors browse for longer?
 Did one set convert at a higher rate?

-However, the traditional Amazon split tests that these tools offer have some limitations:
+However, the tests that these tools offer have some limitations:

-In order to do this, you’ll probably need to pay to promote your products on Amazon, which can become expensive.
+- In order to do this, you’ll probably need to pay to promote your products on Amazon, which can get expensive.

-Further, because you’re using live traffic for your test, you risk seeing an adverse effect on sales if a test variation performs worse than your current listing.
+- Further, because you’re using live traffic for your test, you risk seeing an adverse effect on sales or search ranking if a test variation performs worse than your current listing.

 Split testing on Amazon using PickFu